 Examples of capital works are:

-Despite capital works deductions for residential properties, you are also entitled to claim depreciation on other buildings that are utilised for other purposes.
+Despite division 43 capital works being specifically for deductions with residential properties, you are also entitled to claim depreciation on other buildings that are utilised for other purposes.
 Such examples are buildings used as an office, warehouse or accommodational purposes.
-The deduction rates applicable varies between buildings and can be found via the ATO:
+The deduction rates applicable varies between buildings and can be found via the ATO.

 Additionally, preliminary expenses such as surveying and engineering feeds are also factored in a capital works schedule.